 “Watching how the students from different countries interacted and got to know one another while making a difference in their community [is amazing],” she said.
 “It’s pretty cool how they are sharing this journey abroad together, yet have such different experiences.
 They are creating friendships that will last a lifetime.”

-Cser said she hopes that Project HELP will continue to grow and draw support from ISE students and host families, as well as members of the Sacramento community.
+Cser said she hopes that Project HELP will continue to grow and draw support from ISE exchange students and host families.
+Hopefully it will gain support from members of the Sacramento community.
 One day, she said, she envisions Project HELP to be a household name, spreading across the United States.

 Project HELP will next assist with the Sacramento Jingle Bell Run, on December 9, which supports the Arthritis Foundation.
-Students and families will cheer on participating runners and walkers along the route.
+Exchange students and families will cheer on participating runners and walkers along the route.